GeoinformationSystems/MetadataFromGeodata/README.md

 - `geodata = filenameGeodata.xxx` is the file name to geospatial data for metadata extraction
 - `outXML = filenameOut.xml` denotes file name for output in xml format.
 All extracted metadata follow the nested structure given in ISO 19115 and ISO 19157.
 If the file exists it is replaced without asking.
-- `outDB = filenameOut.db` is the file name for a flattened view on metadata in SQLite format.

 *Optional content of property file for all formats*:
 - `profile = filenameProfile.json` provides the path (absolute or relative to executing path + file name) to a Json profile